pietschj/genArtcourse22/readme.md

 This is the folder for the generative Design elective 19.
+Update 22